 Joanne Jolly-Kay is an artist and Occupational Therapist.
-Joanne graduated from Mass College of Art with a BFA in sculpture, and from Tufts University with an MA in OT.
+Joanne graduated from Massachusetts College of Art with a BFA in sculpture, and from Tufts University with an MA in OT.
 She and her husband were the founders of the Kingston Gallery in Boston in 1982, a cooperative art gallery which started in a loft space in Boston’s Chinatown.
 Joanne assisted with directing it until 1987 and it continues to flourish in the SOWA area of Boston on Harrison Ave.
-Although no longer involved with the Kingston Gallery, Joanne has continued to create art over the years in her home.
-In 2010, she began renting studio space, first in Wakefield, MA and currently in Lawrence, MA, where she now does her art work and teaches informal art classes.
+Although no longer involved with the Kingston Gallery, Joanne has continued to create art over the years.
+She currently has a studio space in Beverly MA in the Porter Mill Building.
+This is where she currently does her art work and teaches informal art classes.

 Joanne’s primary focus now is work in stained glass with photo transfers, mosaics, kumihimo beaded jewelery and metal clay jewelry.
 She also creates mixed media works.